Why the hantavirus outbreak is different from COVID-19

 Three people – a Dutch couple and a German tourist – have died in the hantavirus outbreak on the ship.

-The ship is now on its way with a small crew to the Netherlands, where it will be disinfected.
+The ship is now on its way to the Netherlands, where it will be disinfected.

 According to a hypothesis by the European Centre for Disease Prevention and Control (ECDC), the European Union’s principal disease prevention agency, some of the ship’s passengers caught the hantavirus while spending time in Argentina before boarding the MV Hondius.
 The hantavirus is endemic to Argentina, which means the virus is constantly present and has a predictable and relatively stable prevalence there.